TheBoyMoe/Book-Repo/Effective-Testing-with-RSpec3/05-expectations-and-matchers.md

 *higher-order matchers*

-- take other matchers as input
+- take other matchers as input, allows you to build up 'composed' matchers that specify the behaviour required.
+- used to match strings and collections(data structures)

 *block matchers*